Interview

 Writer, journalist, and digital rights activist

 Cory Doctorow (Toronto, 1971) is one of the most lucid voices for discussing power and technology.
-Aware of the importance of words – he is a novelist and journalist –, in late 2022 he invented a concept to define, avoiding technical jargon, the process that platforms were experiencing: emmerdification.
-A concept that has become popular and gives its name to his latest book, which Capitán Swing has translated into Spanish.
+Aware of the importance of words –he is a novelist and journalist–, he invented a concept at the end of 2022 to define, avoiding technicalities, the process that platforms were experiencing: emmerdification.
+A concept that has become popular and gives its name to his latest book, which has been translated into Spanish by Capitán Swing.

 You have been an inspiration for Black mirror.